Hockey’s Influence on My Life

 by Brian Harrington

-Over the years the most important lesson I have learned about hockey is keeping it competitive.
+Over the years the most important lesson I have learned about hockey is to keep it competitive.
 Absent competition winning and losing becomes irrelevant.
-Winning hockey games should not be the focus, rather playing your opponent to a one or two goal differential with every player on your team being a part of that outcome.
+Winning hockey games should not be the focus, rather playing your opponent to a one or two-goal differential with every player on your team being a part of that outcome.
 So often you see coaches relying on a few players to achieve victory and lose sight of their purpose as a coach.
 They often ignore and provide little to no game time for certain players they selected to be on their team.
-They lose sight of the big picture, which is to develop all players skills and confidence in game situations.
+They lose sight of the big picture, which is to develop all players’ skills and confidence in game situations.
 As a veteran of this game, the true sense of victory as a coach or parent occurs when you gain the respect and love of all of your players, not just the few you relied upon to win games.

 In twenty years, your kids will not remember who won the game or who scored the most points.
 However, they will remember the coach that took the time to make them a better player and person, parents that supported them along the way, talks with mom and dad to and from the rink, time afforded for them to pursue other sports and interests, and major setbacks that made them more resilient.
 Remember if you always win you do not know how to lose and reach deep inside yourself and become your best.

 At best, you should hope your child’s love for the game provides them a passion in life that they can continue to use and share with others throughout their lives.
 My advice to parents and coaches is to remind your children they need to believe in themselves before others will believe in them.
 Great things will come thereafter!